kihitara/strawberry/README.txt

 ****************** Change log *******************
 27/06/12
-- Testing github integration with PhpStorm
+- Testing github integration with PhpStorm.

 24/06/12
 - Strawberry is ready for release into the wild